RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Audio/SetSfxAttributes/README.md

 ## Parameters

 - `sfx`
-The slot of the sound effect in the GameConfig
+The slot of the sound effect in the GameConfig.
 - `loopCount`
 The number of times the sound effect should loop, if it's set to play on loop.
 Setting this to -1 will leave the loop count unchanged.
 - `panning`